-We have reviewed H.R.
-51 and provide here a summary of its provisions as we understand them.
-Generally, the Act would admit most of the District of Columbia's currently populated areas into the Union as a new state, preserving a small area consisting of federal buildings (e.g., White House, Capitol, U.S. Supreme Court Building) as a redrawn federal district.
+The Act would admit most of the District of Columbia's currently populated areas into the Union as a new state, preserving a small area consisting of federal buildings (e.g., White House, Capitol, U.S. Supreme Court Building) as a redrawn federal district.
 The bill directs the process for admission, describes with particularity the territorial bounds of the newly constituted state, regulates the transfer of real and personal property held by the former District of Columbia to the new state, establishes the jurisdiction and powers of the new state, outlines the responsibilities and legal interests of the federal government, and establishes expedited procedures for repealing the Twenty-Third Amendment, which assigns Electoral College votes to the District of Columbia.